-CBSE released the official CTET July 2023 exam notification on April 27, 2023.
-The notification is out and even the admit card has been issued.
+CBSE will release the official CTET 2025 exam notification soon.
+In addition to the notification, the admit card will be issued on before the exam.
 Candidates can download their CTET exam hall tickets using the admit card link provided above.
-The CTET Paper 2 exam date 2023 was announced along with the release of the notification PDF.
+The CTET Paper 2 exam date 2025 will be announced along with the release of the notification PDF.
 Read on to learn more about the CTET Paper 2 exam.

 Particulars | Details |